 Fund for Social Justice

-The Jesuit Fund For Social Justice was established in 1992 by the then Provincial of the British Jesuits.
+The Jesuit Fund for Social Justice (JFSJ) was established in 1992 by the then Provincial of the British Jesuits.
 He intended the Fund to be at the disposal of Jesuits working in Britain in social justice ministry, and to enable other Jesuits to become involved in new social justice works.
-The Fund has supported Jesuits in many varied projects; refugee work, homelessness; reconciliation and much more.
+JFSJ has supported Jesuits in many varied projects: refugee work, homelessness, reconciliation, and much more.

 Today the social justice work of the Society of Jesus in Britain involves more than Jesuits.
 Many lay men and women, employed and volunteers, based in our social projects, our schools, our parishes, our volunteering schemes and so on, play a full part in the social justice work of the Jesuits in this country.